mdshw5/pyfaidx/README.rst

     >NM_001282543.1:1-5466
     CCCCGCCCCT........

-- Start and end coordinates are 0-based, just like Python.
+- Slicing start and end coordinates are 0-based, just like Python sequences.

 Sequence can be buffered in memory using a read-ahead buffer for fast sequential access: